NewStrangeWorlds/FastChem/README.md

 FastChem includes the Python interface PyFastChem that allows running the C++ code as a normal Python module.
 We provide several examples that show how to call FastChem from within a Python script, including iterating over different metallicity values or C/O ratios, and computing chemical compositions with condensation.
 The Python examples can be found in the *python* directory.

-## User Guide

-FastChem comes with a user guide available at: https://newstrangeworlds.github.io/FastChem/

-It describes the installation and usage of FastChem and covers both the C++ stand-alone version and the Python interface.
-The manual also contains detailed information on the internal interface functions that the FastChem object class and its Python interface provide.

 ## Notes on Apple Silicon

 Previous versions of FastChem relied on long double (quadruple) precision for convergence at low temperatures.
 Since Apple Silicon (Mx) processors have no hardware support for quadruple-precision arithmetic, this caused convergence issues on these machines.
 The current version of FastChem has been redesigned to work fully in double precision, resolving this limitation.

 ### OpenMP on macOS

+FastChem automatically runs multiple calculations in parallel using OpenMP.
 Apple's default compiler (Apple Clang) does not ship with OpenMP support.
 To enable OpenMP parallelisation on macOS, install `libomp` via Homebrew:

 ```bash
 brew install libomp
 ```

 CMake and the Python build system (`setup.py`) will automatically detect and use it.

+## User Guide

+FastChem comes with a user guide available at: https://newstrangeworlds.github.io/FastChem/

+It describes the installation and usage of FastChem and covers both the C++ stand-alone version and the Python interface.
+The manual also contains detailed information on the internal interface functions that the FastChem object class and its Python interface provide.

 ## References